System Size and Flavour Dependence of Chemical Freeze-out Temperatures in ALICE Data from pp, pPb and PbPb Collisions at LHC Energies: Sequential Strangeness Freeze-out

 Flavour-dependent freeze-out temperatures in the crossover region of the QCD phase diagram have been predicted by continuum extrapolated susceptibilities of single flavour quantum numbers on the lattice \cite{Ratti2012, SuscRat}.
 Flavour specific susceptibility ratios ${\chi_{4}}/{\chi_{2}}$, suggested as an observable for directly determining freeze-out temperatures \cite{Karsch2012}, show a deviation of the lattice and Hadron Resonance Gas (HRG) model calculations at the peaks of the lattice data, which occur at flavour-dependent temperatures differing by $15 - 20$ MeV from light to strange quarks \cite{SuscRat}.
 Similar temperature differences between the light and strange mesons have also been shown in net-particle fluctuation measurements by the STAR Collaboration \cite{Adamczyk:2013dal, NetK, BluhmKaon, STAR:2020ddh}.
 An HRG-based study was also performed in a similar analysis on both off-diagonal and diagonal second order correlators of conserved charges \cite{Bellwied_PRD_2020}.

-In a previous letter, at vanishing $\mu_{\rm{B}}$, we calculated a light flavour freeze-out temperature $T_\mathrm{L} = 150.2 \pm 2.6$ MeV and a strange flavour freeze-out temperature $T_\mathrm{S} = 165.1 \pm 2.7$ MeV, by employing the GCE approach to heavy ion collisions within the framework of the Thermal FIST (`The FIST') HRG model package and varying the particle species included in each thermal fit \cite{Flor_etal_PLB20}.
+In a previous letter \cite{Flor_etal_PLB20}, at vanishing $\mu_{\rm{B}}$, we calculated a light flavour freeze-out temperature $T_\mathrm{L} = 150.2 \pm 2.6$ MeV and a strange flavour freeze-out temperature $T_\mathrm{S} = 165.1 \pm 2.7$ MeV, by employing the GCE approach to heavy-ion collisions within the framework of the Thermal-FIST \cite{FIST} HRG model package and varying the particle species included in each thermal fit.

-In this letter, we extend this flavour-dependent two chemical freeze-out (2CFO) temperature approach to pp, pPb and PbPb collision systems measured by ALICE as a function of increasing $\big \langle dN_\mathrm{ch}/d\eta \big \rangle$, rendering a natural explanation of strangeness enhancement from small to large systems at vanishing $\mu_{\rm{B}}$ without further modifying $\Delta$y, $V_\mathrm{C}$ nor $\gamma_\mathrm{S}$.
+In this letter, we extend this flavour-dependent two chemical freeze-out (2CFO) temperature approach to pp, pPb and PbPb collision systems measured by ALICE as a function of increasing $\big \langle dN_\mathrm{ch}/d\eta \big \rangle$, rendering a natural explanation of strangeness enhancement from small to large systems at vanishing $\mu_{\rm{B}}$.